ScimonCFD/LaserbeamFoam/README.md

 ### `multiComponentlaserbeamFoam`

-An extension of the laserbeamfoam solver to multi-component metallic substrates.
-This solver can simulate M-Component metallic substrates in the presence of gas-phases.
+An extension of the `laserbeamfoam` solver to multi-component metallic substrates.
+This solver can simulate M-component metallic substrates in the presence of gas phases.
 Diffusion is treated through a Fickian diffusion model with the diffusivity specified through 'diffusion pairs', and the interface compression is again specified pair-wise.
 The miscible phases in the simulation should have diffusivity specified between them, and immiscible phase pairs